 Creamy Homemade Eggnog is the best holiday drink.
 Made with a combo of milk, heavy cream, egg yolks, nutmeg, and some sweetener – this becomes thicker as it sits.
 Feel free to add some rum for a delicious cocktail, and top with some extra cream and cinnamon!

-Don’t you just love the holidays?
-The food, the drinks, the FUN, the true meaning of why we celebrate?
+Don’t you just love the holiday season?
+The food, the drinks, the FUN, the fellowship?
 I do.
 I also love the memories it all brings.

 - Sweetener – I used a combo of white sugar and pure maple syrup.
 This makes the eggnog mildly sweet, but still delicious.

-- Vanilla – A couple teaspoons of vanilla for extra taste.
+- Vanilla Extract – A couple teaspoons of vanilla for extra taste.

 - Dairy – Use a combo of heavy whipping cream and 2% milk.
 If you want a thicker eggnog, use a greater percentage of heavy whipping cream.

 - To serve – Some extra heavy cream (I used a hand mixer to bring it to soft peaks), a sprinkle of cinnamon, and some cinnamon sticks for fun.

 - To make into a cocktail – Use some rum (my preference), bourbon, or brandy.

 Prep eggs.
 Carefully separate the egg yolks from the whites.
 Store the whites in the refrigerator.
 Combine the sugar with the yolks in a large bowl and whisk.